valohai/docs/source/tutorials/valohai/advanced/index.rst

 Next we'll need to create the pipeline definition.
 We'll need to define the steps our pipeline has and how inputs/outputs flow through them.

 * **Nodes** - For our sample we'll create two execution nodes, and one deployment node
 * **Edges** - Defines how does data flow from one node to another.
-For example the output of preprocessing should be used as the input of our train step.
+For example the output of preprocessing should be used as the input of our train step or you could pass a parameter value from one node to another.

 * In your ``valohai.yaml`` create a new pipeline as:
     .. code:: yaml